It's easy to start your application today.

 The Program Educational Objective for the BSChE degree program is that, within a few years of graduation, graduates will:

 in chemical engineering or their chosen field.
-All will use their knowledge, skills, and abilities to serve society and pursue activities that promote professional growth and fulfillment.
+All will use their knowledge, skills, and abilities to serve society in a way that promotes equity and sustainability, and additionally pursue activities that promote professional growth and fulfillment.

 Graduates of the BSCHE program are expected to know or have: